 This study adopts a narrative inquiry approach mainly used as a legitimate means of research in social, linguistic, and cultural analysis (Barkhuizen, 2013; Ho, Chow, Chiang, Wong, & Chow, 2019; Mendieta & Barkhuizen, 2020).
 In education, a narrative approach can describe various phenomena that tell the story of his journey as an educator (Tannehill, 2016; Trahar, 2008).
-It is the most appropriate means of describing what teachers know, do, and teach in a sociocultural context (Clandinin & Connelly, 1987; Conle, 2001; Golombek & Johnson, 2004).
+It is the most appropriate means of describing what teachers know, what they do, and how they teach in a sociocultural context (Clandinin & Connelly, 1987; Conle, 2001; Golombek & Johnson, 2004).

-In the context of online learning, narrative approaches can dig deeper into teachers' experiences and are changing the way they teach (Clandinin, Murphy, Huber, & Orr, 2009; Johnson & Golombek, 2002).
-The transition from regular learning modes to virtual can bring new experiences and dynamic perceptions to related individuals.
-In this study, semistructured interviews were used to obtain information regarding participants' backgrounds, academic affairs, and views on synchronous learning conducted over two semesters.
-Discussions in the study allowed researchers to unearth information about participants' activities, experiences, and opinions in their language (Brinkmann & Kvale, 2018).
+In the context of online learning, narrative approaches can dig deeper into teachers' experiences who are changing the way they teach (Clandinin, Murphy, Huber, & Orr, 2009; Johnson & Golombek, 2002).
+The transition of regular learning modes to virtual can bring new experiences and dynamic perceptions to related individuals.
+In this study, semi-structured interviews were used to obtain information regarding participants' backgrounds, academic experiences, and views on synchronous learning conducted over two semesters.
+Interviews in the study allowed researchers to unearth information about participants' activities, experiences, and opinions in their language (Brinkmann & Kvale, 2018).